tshak/knoperator-v1beta1-ssa-repro/README.md

 Error from server: request to convert CR to an invalid group/version: operator.knative.dev/v1alpha1
 ```

-This appears to be due to a `metadata.managedFields` entry that references `operator.knative.dev/v1alpha1`:
+The issue seems to be related to converting from `operator.knative.dev/v1alpha1` to `operator.knative.dev/v1beta1`.
+This appears to be due to a `metadata.managedFields` entry that references `operator.knative.dev/v1alpha1` even after applying the `operator.knative.dev/v1beta1` version.

 `$ kubectl get knativeserving knative-serving --show-managed-fields=true -n default -o yaml`
 Output (truncated):